 Where #H is the number of elements of H. The distributions of the SupF and AveF test statistics are non-standard, but they can be easily simulated.
-In this studyr = 1, then we use the square root of $F{NT}(\tau)$ in (4) and (6) to obtain the SupF and AveF test statistics, respectively.
+In this study r = 1, then we use the square root of $F{NT}(\tau)$ in (4) and (6) to obtain the SupF and AveF test statistics, respectively.

-IV- Empirical results
+4. Empirical results

-Based on the novel dynamic panel threshold approach of Chudick et al. (2017) we allow in this model for country-specific heterogeneity in dynamics, error variances, and cross-country correlations, but we further assume homogeneous threshold parameters.
-Before applying the threshold regression model, we apply a test for the existence of threshold effect between government expenditure and growth.
-Chudik et al. (2017) develop new tests for threshold effects in the case of heterogeneous dynamic panel data models.
+Based on the novel dynamic panel threshold approach of Chudick et al. (2017) we take into account the country-specific heterogeneity in dynamics, error variances, and cross-country correlations, but we further assume homogeneous threshold parameters.
+Then, in order to estimate the model we start by testing the existence of threshold effect between government expenditure and growth, using the new threshold-effects tests in the case of heterogenous dynamic panel data models, recently developed by Chudik et al. (2017).
 The test of government expenditure-threshold effects are summarized in Table 1 for all countries, in Table 2 for MENA countries, and in Table 3 for other developing countries.
-Each table contains the SupF and AveF test statistics for the significance of the simple threshold variable, $g_1(gov{it}, \tau)$.
-The critical values of SupF and AveF statistics at 10% are reported in Appendix B. The left panel of the table gives the results of the ARDL and DL specifications, (1) and (2), whilet the right panels provide the results for the ARDL and DL specifications augmented with cross-section averages, designated by CS-ARDL and CS-DL, respectively (see Chudik et al. (2017) for more details).
+Each table contains the SupF and AveF test statistics for the significance of the simple threshold variable, $g_1(gov{it}, \tau)$ .
+The critical values of SupF and AveF statistics at 10% are reported in Appendix B. The left of the tables gives the results of the ARDL and DL specifications, (1) and (2), while the right of the tables provides the results for the ARDL and DL specifications augmented with cross-section averages, designated by CS-ARDL and CS-DL, respectively (see Chudik et al. (2017) for more details).